Art and Design

-December 22, 2009
+Originally published on December 22, 2009

 I went to the de Young museum with my Mom last weekend.
 We enjoyed the proto-Op Art tripster quilts of the Amish, as well as a fine collection of classic photography shots (best was some 1920s of an evil looking puppet conjoined to the phrase: The Return of Christmas).
 The most mind-blowing thing by far though was a large dollhouse-scaled cathedral built by the artist Al Farrow out of AK-47s, bullets and shells.
-(See link above.)
-I spent ten minutes looking at this brilliant deployment of found materials before even bothering to read the artist statement, which immediately starting talking about–you guessed it–the connection between organized religion and organized violence.
+(Cathedral) I spent ten minutes looking at this brilliant deployment of found materials before even bothering to read the artist statement, which immediately starting talking about–you guessed it–the connection between organized religion and organized violence.
 No kidding!
-The crusades were mentioned, even though the Crusaders were noticably deprived of semi-automatic firearms.
+The crusades were mentioned, even though the Crusaders were noticeably deprived of semi-automatic firearms.

 If the piece hadn’t been so cool, I might have spent more than two seconds contemplating the stupidity of curatorial statements, which often seem like elaborate, round-about, and snotty way of stating the obvious, although at least in this case something, rather than nothing, was being stated at all.
 But it was the radness of the piece, in contrast to these earnest and now rather banal observations, that made me start.
 Farrow’s cathedral was ingenius and beautiful!
 And it was beautiful not just because the forms of the Gothic are beautiful, but because of a darker secret: guns are beautiful.